BMBIT-oss/PAI_WIKI/Manual.md

 ```
 ./run.sh -c pai.conf
 ```

-and you can override a single variable using:
+You can override configuration valiables like this:
 ```
-VAR_NAME=x ./run.sh
+VAR_NAME1=x VAR_NAME2=y ./run.sh
 ```

 ## Autostart on system boot using systemd